CanDIG/omop_service/README.md

     pip install -r requirements.txt
     ```

+2. The service uses PostgreSQL database for data storage.
-2. Run migrations: the following command will generate the `sqlite` database in the root folder
+    Configue the database in `settings.py`:

     ```
+    # default PostgreSQL settings
+    DATABASES = {
+         'default': {
+             'ENGINE': 'django.db.backends.postgresql',
+             'NAME': 'omop',
+             'USER': 'admin',
+             'PASSWORD': 'admin',
+             'HOST': 'localhost',
+             'PORT': '5432',
+         }
+     }
+    ```

+   If using `sqlite` database then skip this step.

+3. Run migrations:

+    ```
     python manage.py migrate
     ```

+   If using `sqlite` database the above command will generate the `sqlite` database file in the project's root directory.

-3. Start development server
+4. Start development server:

     ```
     python manage.py runserver
     ```

    The service should be accessible now at `localhost:8000`

-4. Create admin user
+5. Create admin user:

     ```
     python manage.py createsuperuser